-Programs for Role Playing Games I try to collect programs for various computer systems that help the gamemaster of role playing games either to design the game or to run the game.
-If you have any submissions then send me mail.
-Please send also a short description of what you would like to see on my pages.
+When I started this blog I hadn’t even considered using it to fulfill my map fetish in some twisted way.
+But now it is best known for my maps.
+Pathfinder_OGC.
+Programs for Role Playing Games.
+I try to collect programs for various computer systems that help the gamemaster of role playing games either to design the game or to run the game.

 Roleplaying Tools.
 Here you will find many tools to help you with your roleplaying, whether you are a Dungeon Master or a Player.